 - 1. That the above recitals are true and correct; and - 2.
-That the City Council does hereby find and certify that the FEIR has been prepared and completed in compliance with CEQA; and - 3.
-The City Council was presented with, and has independently reviewed and analyzed, the FEIR and other information in the record and has considered the information contained therein, including the written and oral comments received at the public hearings on the FEIR and the Project, prior to acting upon or approving the Project, and has found that the FEIR represents the independent judgment of the City as lead agency for the Project, and designated the Director of Planning, Building and Code Enforcement at his office at 200 East Santa Clara Street, 3rd Floor Tower, San José, California 95113, as the custodian of documents and record of proceedings on which the decision of City is based; and - 4.
-That the City Council does hereby find and recognize that the FEIR contains additions, clarifications, modifications, and other information in its response to comments on the DEIR or obtained by the City after the DEIR was issued and circulated for public review and does hereby find that such changes and additional information are not significant new information as that phrase is described under CEQA because such changes and additional information do not indicate that any of the following would result from approval and implementation of the Project: (i) any new significant environmental impact or substantially more severe environmental impact not already disclosed and evaluated in the DEIR. (ii) any feasible mitigation measure considerably different from those analyzed in the DEIR that would lessen a significant environmental impact of the Project has been proposed and would not be implemented, or (iii) any feasible alternative considerably different from those analyzed in the DEIR that would lessen a significant environmental impact of the Project has been proposed and would not be implemented; and
+That the City Council does hereby find and approve the Water Supply Assessment contained as an Appendix to the DEIR as having been prepared and completed in compliance with the California Water Code and CEQA and further finds based on the entire record that projected water supplies will be sufficient to satisfy demands of the Project, in addition to existing and planned future uses; and - 3.
+That the City Council does hereby find and certify that the FEIR has been prepared and completed in compliance with CEQA; and - 4.
+The City Council was presented with, and has independently reviewed and analyzed, the FEIR and other information in the record and has considered the information contained therein, including the written and oral comments received at the public hearings on the FEIR and the Project, prior to acting upon or approving the Project, and has found that the FEIR represents the independent judgment of the City as lead agency for the Project, and designated the Director of Planning, Building and Code Enforcement at his office at 200 East Santa Clara Street, 3rd Floor Tower, San José, California 95113, as the custodian of documents and record of proceedings on which the decision of City is based; and - 5.
+That the City Council does hereby find and recognize that the FEIR contains additions, clarifications, modifications, and other information in its response to comments on the DEIR or obtained by the City after the DEIR was issued and circulated for public review and does hereby find that such changes and additional information are not significant new information as that phrase is described under CEQA because such changes and additional information do not indicate that any of the following would result from approval and implementation of the Project: (i) any new significant environmental impact or substantially more severe environmental impact not already disclosed and evaluated in the DEIR, (ii) any feasible mitigation measure considerably different from those analyzed in the DEIR that would lessen a significant environmental impact of the Project has been proposed and would not be implemented, or (iii) any feasible alternative considerably different from those analyzed in the DEIR that would lessen a significant environmental impact of the Project has been proposed and would not be implemented, or (iii) any feasible alternative considerably different from those analyzed in the DEIR that would lessen a significant environmental impact of the Project has been proposed and would not be implemented, or (iii) any feasible alternative considerably different from those analyzed in the DEIR that would lessen a significant environmental impact of the Project has been proposed and would not be implemented; and

-- 5. That the City Council does hereby find and determine that recirculation of the FEIR for further public review and comment is not warranted or required under the provisions of CEQA; and - 6.
-The City Council does hereby make the following findings with respect to the significant effects of the environment of such the Project, as identified in the FEIR, with the understanding that all of the information in this Resolution is intended as a summary of the full administrative record supporting the FEIR, which fill administrative record should be consulted for the full details supporting these findings.
+- 6. That the City Council does hereby find and determine that recirculation of the FEIR for further public review and comment is not warranted or required under the provisions of CEQA; and - 7.
+The City Council does hereby make the following findings with respect to the significant effects of the environment of such the Project, as identified in the FEIR, with the understanding that all the information in this Resolution is intended as a summary of the full administrative record supporting the FEIR, which fill administrative record should be consulted for the full details supporting these findings.